Published Jun 18, 2024

 4. Toe and foot sores that don’t heal

-6. No pulse or weak pulse in legs or feet
+8. No pulse or weak pulse in one or both legs

 Often, these symptoms go unnoticed for a significant period, as PAD can develop over the course of years or even decades.